Afewerk/Capstones/README.md

 # Capstones
-Cappstone #1 Meanneapolis Police Stop Data from precinct 1 to 5 during 2016-10 to 2019-04
+Capstone #1 Minneapolis Police Stop Data from precinct 1 to 5 during 2016-10 to 2019-04

-Overview: This report explores the Minneapolis 5 precint police stop data found in website below.
-The dataset has ~120k rows, 19 and 19 columns.
-For this report, the 'responseDate', 'policePrecinct', 'citationIssued', 'race', and 'neighborhood' are analysed to get insite in to policing behaviors.
+Overview: This report explores the Minneapolis 5 precinct police traffic stop data found in website below.
+The dataset has ~120k rows, 19 and 19 columns and spans for 910 days.
+For this report, the 'responseDate', 'policePrecinct', 'citationIssued', 'race', and 'neighborhood' are analyzed to get insight in to policing behaviors.

 The bottom four major questions were raised in this report.